On the Isoperimetric Riemannian Penrose Inequality: Riemannian Penrose Inequality for the ADM mass

 \section{Riemannian Penrose Inequality for the \texorpdfstring{$\ADM$}{ADM} mass}

-In this section, we prove the Riemannian Penrose Inequality \cref{thm:penrose_adm_intro} for the $\ADM$ mass, in the natural $\CS^{1}_\tau$--Asymptotically Flat setting, $\tau > 1 /2$.
-We take advantage of the fine analysis at infinity for harmonic functions to infer a finite bound for the Hawking masses of domains $\Omega$ homologous to $\partial M$.
-Indeed, our proof of \cref{thm:penrose_adm_intro} combines Huisken-Ilmanen's monotonicity of the Hawking mass along the weak IMCF with the monotonicity of the \emph{$2$-Hawking mass}
+In this section, we prove the Riemannian Penrose Inequality \cref{thm:penrose_adm_intro} for the $\ADM$ mass, in the natural $\CS^{1}_\tau$-Asymptotically Flat setting, $\tau > 1 /2$.
+We take advantage of the fine analysis at infinity for harmonic functions to infer a finite bound for the Hawking masses of surfaces $\partial\Omega$ homologous to $\partial M$.
+Indeed, our proof of \cref{thm:penrose_adm_intro} combines the Geroch monotonicity \cref{thm:Geroch_monotonicity_formula} with its potential-theoretic counterpart.
+Such monotonicity was discovered in \cite{agostiniani_greenfunctionproofpositive_2024}.
+Here, the authors show that the \emph{$2$-Hawking mass}